-A long time ago, in Madrid there were many bears, and the madroño, which we almost do not see in the streets anymore, is a typical tree of the area, which has a fruit that is “self-fermented” and you can get drunk if you eat many!
+A long time ago, there were many bears in Madrid, and the madroño, which we almost do not see in the streets anymore, is a typical area tree with a fruit that is “self-fermented,” and you can get drunk if you eat many!

-I do not know if it will be true, but the first time I visited Madrid my friend Lucia took me to the typical places that I had to know, I do not know if I step with the right or the left, but after a week I came back and stayed to live…
+I do not know if it will be true, but the first time I visited Madrid, my friend Lucia took me to the typical places that I had to know, I do not know if I step with the right or the left, but after a week I came back and stayed to live…

 Plaza Mayor (Main Square)

 It also teaches us to look at the details and look at the ground.
 In the Plaza mayor area, many shops have a plaque indicating their age, which means that that business has never closed or changed activity in at least 100 years, but it may have changed owners.